tillitis/tkey-verification/README.md

   TKeys.
 The 1st half identifies the revision of the hardware, the 2nd half is a serial number.
-- "signing server": An HSM-like machine providing signatures over messages and producing files to be uploaded later.
+- "signing server": An HSM-like machine providing signatures over messages and producing files to be uploaded to some database.
 - "signer": A device app used for confirming the TKey's identity, right now either verisigner (source in older versions in this repository, look for verisigner tags) or